Table of Contents

 With any kind of injury, there is always the fear of re-injury.
 This is especially true when it comes to knee injuries, as the knees are involved in just about every movement we make.
 Even with conservative treatment and a physical examination, it can be difficult to fully recover from an ACL or PCL tear.

-However, there are some preventative measures that can be taken to avoid tearing these ligaments in the future.
+However, some preventative measures can be taken to avoid tearing these ligaments in the future.

 One of the most important things to do is to strengthen the muscles around the knee, particularly the quadriceps and hamstrings.
 This will help to support the joint and decrease the stress on the ligaments.